 Whitney M. Young Jr. Award

-The Whitney M. Young Jr. Award is given to an architect or architectural organization that embodies social responsibility and actively addresses a pressing social issue.
+Given to an architect or architectural organization that embodies social responsibility and actively addresses a pressing social issue.

 Questions about program policies, application requirements, or how to submit online?
 Please see the AIA Awards FAQ for more information on the awards submission process.